Detroit Business Institute

 The Detroit Business Institute (previously known as Detroit Business University and Goldsmith, Bryant & Stratton Business College) is an educational institute focusing on medical training founded in Detroit, Michigan.
-The school has held several campuses but is now located in Riverview, Michigan.
+The school has held several campuses but is now located in Detroit, Michigan.

 History

 The antecedent school, the Goldsmith Business College, was founded by W. D. Cochrane and located at the corner of Larned and Woodward Avenue about four blocks north of the Detroit River.
 In 1857 Cochrane sold the school to Bryant and Stratton, who moved it to the Merrill Block where J. H. Goldsmith managed the institution as a branch of Bryant & Stratton College.
 When the Detroit Business University was formed Goldsmith was its first president.
 In 1874 the institution moved to the corner of Griswold Street and Lafayette Avenue.